george-hawkins/uart-over-wifi/video-compression/README.md

 But GitHub just strips out the `srcset` attribute.

-### WEBP vs JPEG
+### WebP vs JPEG

 The small image above is a `.webp` file while the large one is a `.jpg`.
 If you're using GitHub with a light theme, both will look fine, but if you're using a dark theme, the large one will look odd as the small areas beyond the rounded corners will be white rather than transparent.

 This is because JPEG doesn't support transparency so, these areas have to be some color (white in this case) whereas AVIF does support transparency.

-An alternative would be to use the classic loseless format PNG but this is a lot less disk efficient - the WEBP image above is just 36KB whereas the corresponding PNG is 115KB.
+An alternative would be to use the classic loseless format PNG but this is a lot less disk efficient - the WebP image above is just 36KB whereas the corresponding PNG is 115KB.

 Embedded videos
 ---------------